ny3xy/Simple_IDS/README.md

 ### Customizing Rules

 **Rules determine how the IDS will react to different types of network traffic.
-Customize the rules.txt file to define your detection logic.**
+Customize the "rules.txt" file to define your detection logic.**

 ```# Rule Format
 protocol src_ip:src_port -> dst_ip:dst_port action message